Chart Color Schemes

 Recent residential development output has been above average within Oak Park when compared nationally

-AreaSearch analysis of ABS building approval numbers for Oak Park shows around 63 new homes approved each year over the past 5 financial years, totalling an estimated 318 homes.
-So far in FY26, 41 approvals have been recorded.
-On average, 1.1 new residents arrive per new home annually between FY21 and FY25, indicating balanced supply and demand with stable market conditions.
-However, this has accelerated to 4.4 people per dwelling over the past 2 financial years, suggesting increasing demand and tightening supply.
-Development projects average $480,000 in construction value, reflecting a focus on premium properties.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Oak Park had around 63 new homes approved each year over the past 5 financial years, totalling an estimated 318 homes.
+As of FY26, 41 approvals have been recorded.
+Over these 5 years, an average of 1.1 new residents per new home was seen, suggesting balanced supply and demand with stable market conditions.
+However, this has increased to 4.4 people per dwelling over the past 2 financial years, indicating rising demand and tightening supply.
+Development projects averaged $480,000 in construction value, reflecting a focus on premium segment properties.

 Frequently Asked Questions - Development